-1. Starting in the 2018-19 school year the work year of teachers will begin no earlier than the week before Labor Day and will end no later than June 30 and will consist of no more than 184 days.
+1. The work year of teachers will begin no earlier than the week before Labor Day and will end no later than June 30 and will consist of no more than 184 days.
 Said work year will begin the Wednesday before Labor Day with two mandatory professional development days.
 The Friday before Labor Day will not be a work day for teachers.
 The school year will end no more than one day after the students are required to be in attendance.
 The Committee will reduce the calendar of school days for the students' attendance to the number required by the Massachusetts Department of Education minimum regulations in any year regardless of the planned calendar.
 Final exams shall not be scheduled on the last day for students.
 For personnel new to the Danvers School System, two (2) additional days of orientation are required.